kyyahan3/Park-Rating/web/README.md

 # CampYelp
-This is a Camp Rating Proect

 1. Create a venv in Pycharm called full-stack and then install Django in it.

+`pnpm install axios` is a Promise based HTTP client for the browser and node.js